 Our collections are open to everyone!
 You do not need to schedule an appointment to view our materials.
 We encourage you to explore our collections and incorporate primary resources into your research.

-Our collections can be explored through the Queen's University Library catalogue (QCAT) or Summon, in house finding aids, and our digital collections.
+Our collections can be explored through the Queen's University Library catalogue, Omni, a single integrated search tool, in house finding aids, and our digital collections.
 If you would like help finding materials related to a certain subject or topic, do not hesitate to contact us and we will be happy to assist you.

 A finding aid is an organized list of materials in a collection.
 We have number of finding aids online, but some paper copies are only available at W.D.
 Jordan Rare Books and Special Collections.
 The finding aids are especially useful for exploring our posters, broadsides, and maps collections.